-To call algorithms and interact with the Data API, you’ll use an API key to authenticate.
-But did you know you can create additional API keys and customize their access permissions?
-This guide will show you how.
+To call algorithms and interact with the Data API, you’ll use an API key for authenticatication.

-When you sign up for Algorithmia, your account is created with a default API key.
-Conveniently, it is named
+When you sign up for an Algorithmia account, a default API key is automatically created called:

 If you delete your